james77777778/Parallel-Canny-Edge-Detector/README.md

 ```

 ### Further Information
-1. cupy version need to warm up, because of compilation of cuda kernel function
+- cupy version needs to warm up, because of compilation of cuda kernel function.